To best help students, we must strive as interdisciplinary colleagues to collectively demystify academic competencies and related language.

 |nonfiction text informational text chapter report||article essay source selection||topic issue main idea key idea||claim argument position perspective||support detail evidence fact||data reason example citation|

-Q: What does the author focus on in this (article/paragraph/section)?
+Q: What is the topic of this (article/paragraph/section)?

-Q: What is the author’s claim/position regarding ____?
+Q: What is the author’s key idea/main point?

 CCSS Listening and Speaking Emphasis on Competent Academic Interaction